Introduction

 2.1 Preparation of input data for the Schrieffer-Wolff transformation (hqs_spin_mapper.preconditioning)

 For the derivation of the spin-bath model, the spin_indices: Set[int] field of the Transformable instance first requires a finite amount of indices.
 If the spin orbital optimization feature was used, spin_indices of the Transformable have been set to feature the obtained spin orbitals automatically.
-Otherwise spin_indices needs to be set manually by the user as in:
+Otherwise spin_indices needs to be set manually by the user as e.g.:

 spin_like_orbital_indices: Set[int] = {4, 9}